 The Company files a separate return as a member of a controlled group and accounts for income taxes under the liability method whereby deferred tax assets and liabilities are determined based on differences between amounts reported for financial reporting purposes and income tax purposes and based on enacted tax rates and laws that will be in effect when the differences are expected to reverse.
+Income tax expense/benefit is the current tax payable/refundable for the year plus or minus the net change in the deferred income tax assets and liabilities.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.

-Tax positions must meet a recognition threshold of more-likely-than-not in order for the benefit of those tax positions to be recognized in the Company's financial statement.
-The Company has determined that it does not have any material unrecognized tax positions as of December 31, 2018.
+Tax positions must meet a recognition threshold of more-likely-than-not in order for the benefit of those tax positions to be recognized in the Company's financial statements.
+The Company has determined that it does not have any material unrecognized tax positions as of December 31, 2020.